akjai/FW-Text-File-into-Dataframe-Reader/README.md

-# Text-File-into-Dataframe-Reader
+# FW-Text-File-into-Dataframe-Reader

-Python code to convert text file of data columns separated by any amount of whitespace into a dataframe.
+Python code to convert a fixed-width text file of data columns into a dataframe.
+A definition of a FWTF can be found here: https://www.softinterface.com/Convert-XLS/Features/Fixed-Width-Text-File-Definition.htm

 An example text file is provided.